Pointed arch

 A pointed arch, ogival arch, or Gothic arch is an arch with a pointed crown, whose two curving sides meet at a relatively sharp angle at the top of the arch.
+Also known as a two-centred arch, its form is derived from the intersection of two circles.
 This architectural element was particularly important in Gothic architecture.
 The earliest use of a pointed arch dates back to bronze-age Nippur.
-As a structural feature, it was first used in Islamic architecture, but in the 12th century it began to be used in France and England as an important structural element, in combination with other elements, such as the rib vault and later the flying buttress.
+As a structural feature, it was first used in eastern Christian architecture, Byzantine architecture and Sasanian architecture, but in the 12th century it came into use in France and England as an important structural element, in combination with other elements, such as the rib vault and later the flying buttress.
 These allowed the construction of cathedrals, palaces and other buildings with dramatically greater height and larger windows which filled them with light.

 Early arches

 Crude arches pointed in shape have been discovered from the Bronze Age site of Nippur dated earlier than 2700 BC.
 The palace of Nineveh also has pointed arched drains but they have no true keystone.

-A very early structure in the form of a pointed arch, carved from stone and dating from the 3rd century BC, was discovered in India at the Sitamarhi caves.
-Later, the temple of Trivikrama at Ter in Maharashtra India dated to Satavahana period also included a structure in the form of a pointed arch.
-Another archaeological excavation by the Archaeological Survey of India (ASI) at Kausambi revealed a palace with its foundations going back to 8th century BC until 2nd century AD and built in six phases.
-The last phase, dated to 1st–2nd century, included a large structure with arches similar to four pointed arch, which were used to span narrow passageways, and an arch similar to segmental arch that crossed wider areas.
-However the actual shapes of those arches cannot be accurately determined because of irregular sizes of stones and missing arch-ring.
-Pointed arches with a load-bearing function were also found in Gandhara.
-There, a two pointed arch vault system was built inside the Bhitargaon temple, which is dated to early Gupta period (4th–5th century).
-Pointed arches also appeared in the Mahabodhi temple, an ancient Buddhist temple (6–7th century).
-These arches were result of 12-13th century Burmese restoration of the temple and weren't part of original construction.

-Some scholars question the Indian origin of pointed arch.
-They argue that pointed arches were first used in the Near East in pre-Islamic architecture, but others have stated that these arches were, in fact, parabolic and not pointed arches.
+There are many other Greek examples, late Roman and Sassanian examples, mostly evidenced in early church building in Syria and Mesopotamia, but also in engineering works such as the Byzantine Karamagara Bridge, with a pointed arch of 17 m span, making "the pre-Muslim origins of pointed architecture an unassailable contention".

+The clearest surviving example of pre-islamic pointed arches are the two pointed arches of Chytroi-Constantia Aqueduct in Cyprus dating back to the 7th century CE.